Toclimbbb/CMRNet/README.md

 ## 📢 Update
 **[Under Review]** The manuscript is currently undergoing the peer-review process.

-To comply with double-blind review policies and protect intellectual property prior to publication, the source code and the **SeaRGBT-Tiny dataset** are temporarily withheld.
+To protect intellectual property and academic novelty prior to formal publication, the source code and the **SeaRGBT-Tiny dataset** are temporarily withheld during the peer-review process.

 **We commit to making the complete training pipeline, inference code, and dataset fully public right here immediately upon the acceptance of the paper.**